Not just another Earl Grey. You can add Earl Grey tea, lavender, and simple syrup to lemonade for a refreshing cold drink full of flavor!

 - You'll need 4 to 5 medium-sized lemons to make 6-ounces of juice.

 - Gently heat the sugar and water while stirring to dissolve the sugar.
 Promptly remove from the heat once all the sugar is dissolved.
 Don't let the syrup boil.
 The water will evaporate changing the ratio of water to sugar.

-Any time you consume real food you’ll naturally get the nutritional benefits.
-Take the time now to brew your own drinks.
+You'll naturally get the nutritional benefits when you take the time to consume real food and drinks.
 You are worth it!

 Lavender lowers blood pressure and eases digestion.
-It is often used to relieve tension headaches, reduce stress and promote sleep.
-Lavender can be used as an essential oil in aromatherapy or as an infusion in a beverage. *
+It can relieve tension headaches, reduce stress and promote sleep.
+Lavender is an essential oil in aromatherapy or an infusion in a beverage. *

 Lemon Juice: Lemons are rich in vitamin C and have a cleansing effect on the digestive system.
 They have a wide range of therapeutic properties.
 Lemons are also rich in Vitamin B and potassium.
 Lemons have antibacterial and antiviral properties, strengthening the immune system. *

-Black Tea: Tea from the Camellia sinensis plant, contains caffeine, a stimulant, and theanine a relaxant.
-It also provides folic acid (vitamin B9), some potassium and also magnesium and a trace of fluoride.
-Tea contains antioxidants called polyphenols that have beneficial effects on the circulatory and immune systems. *
+Black Tea: Tea from the Camellia sinensis plant contains caffeine, a stimulant, and theanine, a relaxant.
+It also provides folic acid (vitamin B9), some potassium and magnesium, and a trace of fluoride.
+Tea contains antioxidants called polyphenols that benefit the circulatory and immune systems. *

 * Source: The Illustrated Encyclopedia of Healing Herbs by C. Norman Shealy, MD, PhD

 Where to Buy The Best Earl Grey Tea